-Dr. Luscomb received his Bachelor of Science from Syracuse University, and his Doctor of Chiropractic from Palmer College of Chiropractic in 1982.
-He practiced at PCO for five years, then maintained a chiropractic office in Haverhill, MA and Plaistow, NH for many years before returning Perrault Chiropractic Offices in 2009.
+Dr. Luscomb received his Bachelor of Science from Syracuse University and his Doctor of Chiropractic from Palmer College of Chiropractic in 1982.
+He practiced at PCO for five years, then maintained a chiropractic office in Haverhill, MA, and Plaistow, NH for many years before returning to Perrault Chiropractic Offices in 2009.
 He has served the Greater Merrimack Valley since 1983, specializing in complete chiropractic care and education for children and adults.
-His post-graduate education includes sports injury and extremity care, as well as neurology, cranio-sacral therapy training, scoliosis care, whiplash care, impairment rating, spinal rehabilitation, pediatrics, gastrointestinal health, brain anti-aging and nutrition.
+His post-graduate education includes sports injury and extremity care, as well as neurology, Cranio-sacral therapy training, scoliosis care, whiplash care, impairment rating, spinal rehabilitation, pediatrics, gastrointestinal health, brain anti-aging, and nutrition.